ida-space/automated-election-reporting-de/README.md

-# wahlbot
+# automated-election-reporting-de

-wahlbot automates the election reporting by generating articles based on election data.
+automated-election-reporting-de automates the election reporting by generating articles based on election data.

+____

 This repo is a modified - but structurally equivalent - version of the code we used for reporting the state results on constituency and municipality level during the state election in Sachsen-Anhalt in June 2021.
 [This text](https://www.mdr.de/nachrichten/sachsen-anhalt/landtagswahl/warum-wir-automatisierte-wahlberichte-fuer-gemeinden-und-wahlkreise-anbieten-100.html) gives an overview of our motivation and approach.

 **!
 Caution !**  This repo uses randomly generated sample data which does not reflect any election results.

+To generate more general examples from the local election results our direct candidates are taken from the Star Trek universe.
+Most of the information about characters and the Quadrants is based on ```memory-alpha.wiki```and ```memory-alpha.fandom.com```.

 The final articles are in German and some grammar rules are highly adapted to the election context.